Money Musings Overheard While Christmas Shopping

 Do you really need all that stuff?

-Flustered Women walking out of the Shopping Mall
+Flustered Woman Walking Out of the Shopping Mall:

 There is definitely a common thread of buying too much and spending too much money.
-Since when is that what Christmas is about?
+Since when was that what Christmas is about?

-Of course, I’m as guilty as the next guy; obviously I spent all day shopping.
+Of course, I’m as guilty as the next guy; I’ve spent all day shopping before.
 I want to buy presents for those I care about so unfortunately I contribute to the shopping madness.
 In my defense, I get the best deal I can and am polite to everyone in the mall.
-That’s more than I can say for some people I ran into today…..
+That’s more than I can say for some people I ran into in the past!

 I was laid off from my job in October of this year.
 I was fortunate enough to work from May of 2009 to October 2009.
 Currently I am not qualified to collect Unemployment Benefits.
 I have not been able to come up with anything since.
 Not one penny since I cashed my last paycheck in October.
 What kind of Christmas do you think I’ll have if I would be fretting over the fact there is no money or credit to shop with.
 I’m fortunate enough to have a caring, Loving Woman in my life who offered me shelter, food and emotional support through all of this.
 Everyone around me has their Unemployment checks, except for me, I am somewhat bewildered over this.
 So what do you do if no one is hiring, not even part time before Christmas.